Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/minikube.md

 ## Setup environment variables

-Next, we will setup an environment variable with the IP address at which Kong is accessible.
-This will be used to actually send requests into the Kubernetes cluster.
+Next, set up an environment variable with the IP address at which Kong is accessible.
+This is used to send requests into the Kubernetes cluster.

 1. Get the IP address at which you can access {{site.base_gateway}}: